 Acupressure relies on the use of hands to apply pressure to those trigger points in your body associated with the illness or injury in question.

 It’s often used as a complementary treatment for relieving pain, although it’s also used to relieve nausea, anxiety, and to boost sleep quality in patients.
+It is also just an example of types of physical therapy available.

 In countries where leading an active lifestyle is a predominant way of life, physiotherapists have found ways to perfect their healing systems and create unique treatments to enable their patients to restore their mobility and go back to their fitness passions.